John Home Robertson: Political career

-He was an Independent member of Berwickshire District Council from 1974 to 1978, and of the Borders NHS Health Board 1975–78.
-One of his forebears was a Member of the (original) Parliament of Scotland, for Berwickshire, in 1707 who opposed the Act of Union.
+Home Robertson was an Independent member of Berwickshire District Council from 1974 to 1978, representing Burnmouth, Foulden and Hutton ward.
+Following the 1977 local government elections, he was the only non-Conservative member still remaining on the Council.
+He also sat on the Borders NHS Health Board from 1976 to 1978, and was Chairman of the Eastern Borders Citizens Advice Bureau in 1977.

-As a delegate to the Labour Party Conference in 1976, Home Robertson moved the resolution which committed the Party to devolution for Scotland, and throughout his career at Westminster he campaigned for the establishment of the Scottish Parliament.
+Although elected as a non-partisan councillor, Home Robertson was at the time a Labour Party activist, and as a delegate to the Party's Annual Conference in 1976 he moved the resolution which committed it to supporting devolution for Scotland.
+Throughout his career at Westminster he continued to campaign for the establishment of the Scottish Parliament, conscious of the fact that one of his forebears was a Member of the (original) Parliament of Scotland, for Berwickshire, who in 1707 had opposed the Act of Union.

 Home Robertson was the successful Labour candidate at the Berwick and East Lothian by-election in 1978, following the death of Labour MP John Mackintosh.
 He represented Berwick and East Lothian until the 1983 general election, when the constituency was abolished and he was elected for the new constituency of East Lothian.
-He was re-elected at subsequent general elections before standing down at the 2001 election, when he was replaced by Anne Picking.
+He was re-elected at subsequent general elections before standing down in 2001, when he was replaced by Anne Picking.

-A Europhile, Home Robertson was one of only five Labour MPs to vote for the Third Reading of the Maastricht Treaty in 1993, defying his party Whip, which was to abstain.

-At Westminster, Home Robertson served on the Scottish Affairs (1979–83) and Defence (1990–) Select committees, and was Chairman of the Scottish Group of Labour M.P.s, 1982–83.
-He spent time as Opposition Scottish Whip, 1983–84, as Labour's Opposition Front Bench Spokesman on: Agriculture (1984–87), Scottish Affairs (1987–88), Agricultural and Rural Affairs (1988–), and Food (1989–).
+At Westminster, Home Robertson served on the Scottish Affairs (1979–83) and Defence (1990–97) select committees, and was Chairman of the Scottish Group of Labour MPs from 1982 to 1983.
+He spent time as Opposition Scottish Whip (1983–84), and as Labour's Opposition Front Bench Spokesman on Agriculture (1984–87), Scottish Affairs (1987–88), and Agricultural and Rural Affairs (1988–90).
+A Europhile, he was one of only five Labour MPs to vote for the Third Reading of the Maastricht Treaty in 1993, defying his party Whip, which was to abstain.

-He was Parliamentary Private Secretary to Jack Cunningham at the Ministry of Agriculture and then at the Cabinet Office.
-He announced that would stand down from the Scottish Parliament in 2007, and was succeeded by Iain Gray.
+Following Labour's victory at the 1997 general election, he was Parliamentary Private Secretary to Jack Cunningham at the Ministry of Agriculture and then at the Cabinet Office, where he remained until he was elected as the Member of the Scottish Parliament (MSP) for East Lothian at the first Scottish parliamentary election in 1999.
+Having left Westminster in 2001, he announced that he would stand down from the Scottish Parliament in 2007, and was succeeded as MSP for East Lothian by Iain Gray.